stfndamjanovic/php-random-string/README.md

 [![Tests](https://img.shields.io/github/actions/workflow/status/stfndamjanovic/php-random-string/run-tests.yml?branch=main&label=tests&style=flat-square)](https://github.com/stfndamjanovic/php-random-string/actions/workflows/run-tests.yml)

 This package can be used to generate a random string based on your set of characters or predefined ones.
-You can configure string length, prefix, suffix, count of strings, or to skip some strings under certain conditions...
+You can configure string length, prefix, suffix, and count of strings, or skip some strings under certain conditions...

 ## Installation